Problem solving tools and lean methods for continuous process improvement

 A3 Problem Solving

-In fact, if you only use 1 problem solving tool, this would be a good choice.
+If you only use 1 problem solving tool,

 8-Step Problem Solving